Searle Freedom Trust

 jeakle -at- searlefreedomtrust.org

-However, the contact information given on the organization's website as of November 2012 is:
+The contact information given on the organization's website as of June 2013 is:

 1055 Thomas Jefferson St., NW, Suite L 26